dinethkandegedara/Sticker-Maker/README.md

    - Check that Node.js is properly installed

 3. **Print layout issues**
-   - Ensure you're using A4 paper in landscape orientation
+   - Ensure you're using 4×4 inch paper
    - Set print scale to 100% (actual size)
    - Disable headers and footers in your browser's print dialog
+   - Make sure your printer is configured for 4×4 inch paper size

 4. **Performance with large files**
    - The application can handle thousands of rows